brapru/cadtab/docs/DESIGN.md

   cost no space.
   This completes M6's above-staff machinery; the role flows to export via `tabStyle.ts` (D30).

+## 11f.
+M7 editor tooling & desktop polish (D46–D48)

+Pre-MVP additions identified after M6: editor completions, a `.ctab` formatter, and a single command source feeding both the in-app controls and the native desktop menu.
+Captured so the core stays the single source of truth (consistent with D27's "Rust lexer is the single source").

+- **D46 — Completions come from the core, not a second grammar (T7.10).** Autocomplete and inline hints are driven by the *existing* core knowledge: the keyword table (every keyword with a fixed value set — `instrument`, `tuning`, `barnumbers` — hints its options), the top-level operand shapes (`title` → a string), and the loaded stdlib/`def` registry (identifier completion).
+The `core` adapter exposes a completion query (position → candidates); CodeMirror renders them, tab accepts.
+No JS-side list of keywords/tunings to drift (mirrors D27).
+A setting toggles autocomplete + inline hinting off for users who want a quiet editor.
+- **D47 — The formatter is a core pretty-printer over the parse tree (T7.11).** A pure `format(source) -> String` in `cadtab-core` that re-emits from the AST/token stream, so it is the one canonical layout of a document.
+Properties: **idempotent** (`fmt(fmt(x)) == fmt(x)`), **comment-preserving**, and **error-safe** — a document with parse errors is returned untouched rather than half-formatted (the resilient parser would otherwise drop the broken span).
+The UI is
+  thin: a Format button and a format-on-save toggle both call the same core function.
+Lives in core (not the editor) so desktop, web, and any future CLI share one formatter.
+- **D48 — One command source for in-app controls and the native desktop menu (T7.13, T7.14).**
+  User actions (open, save, export-as, zoom in/out/reset, toggle dock…) are defined once as named commands; the toolbar/buttons and the Tauri native menu (View ▸ Zoom In, File ▸ Export…) both dispatch the same command, so the two never diverge.
+The **unified export control** (one button + SVG/PNG/PDF picker) is an instance: it replaces M5's separate buttons and routes every format through the existing io seam (binary write on desktop, download on web; D29/D30).
+The native menu is desktop-only (no-op on web); commands stay callable from the in-app UI on both targets.

 ## 12. Phase 3 — MVP task order

 Authored separately in **`docs/TASKS.md`** (per request) — a walking-skeleton-first,